pnodima/How-to-Create-a-GitHub-Portfolio/README.md

 - A fun way to track of your projects.

 **Why I created this repo?**
 - I used to find GitHub intimidating.
-When I first signed up in March 2021, I didn't understand how it worked and ended up leaving it aside.
+When I first discovered GitHub back in August 2023, I didn't understand how it worked and ended up leaving it aside.
-- However, since then, I've become quite obsessed with writing in Markdowns 😆 and have learned how to use it.
-Now, I'm excited to share this knowledge with everyone. 🙂
+- However, since then, I've become quite more confortable with GitHub and have learned how to use it.
+During my experience, I realized how powerful GitHub can be for professionals looking to create a Portfolio!
+- Now, I'm excited to share this knowledge with everyone to help advance their IT Journey!

 ## Table of Contents
 - [How to Create Your Profile?](#how-to-create-your-profile)